MiaooZheng/MiaooZheng/README.md

 - I'm very interested in data engineer and machine learning modelling.
 Will learn and try different kinds of projects later.. (still in the process of learning new things :D)

 #### Introduction
+1. I did a simple price prediction project, using LSTM model and traditional ARIMA model as my course project.
-1. I did a purchasing bot and email notification, also use airflow to send me message if my item is available.
+2. I did a purchasing bot and email notification, also use airflow to send me message if my item is available.

 <!---
 MiaooZheng/MiaooZheng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.